In this very simple step-by-step drawing tutorial, I will show you how to draw a sword for beginners.

 - Color the sword drawing.

 The grip of the sword is usually brown or black, and the blade itself can be painted in light gray or light blue.

 We have drawn a sword which is often called a short sword.
 This sword is light enough to hold in one hand, freeing the other hand for a shield or other weapon.

-By the way, have you already subscribed to us in social networks?
-If not, be sure to go to social networks (for example, Pinterest and Facebook) and subscribe to be aware of all the lessons that are published by howtodrawforkids.com.
+By the way, have you already subscribed to me on social networks?
+If not, be sure to go to social networks (for example, Pinterest and Facebook) and subscribe to be aware of all the instructions that are published on Howtodrawforkids.com.